Summary of Blog

 Energy Production

-As the world’s population grows, we consume far more fuel each year, particularly electricity and heating.
-Energy is one of the most harmful sectors/companies, causing more harm than any other because we rely on it for practically everything.
-We use energy to charge our phones, heat our houses, cook food, illuminate our offices, and do various other things. Â
+Energy is one of the most harmful sectors, causing more harm than any other because we rely on it for practically everything.
+We use energy to charge our phones, heat our houses, cook food, illuminate our offices, and do various other things.

 Fossil Fuels

+Much of the world’s power is generated by the combustion of fossil fuels, and now, 63.3% of global electricity consumption is based on sources that release CO2 and other greenhouse gases.
 Indeed, in 2021, the United States alone relied on natural gas to create 38% of its power, coal to generate 22%, and other petroleum products to generate 1%.

-Scientists have known for years about the deadly consequences of fossil fuel consumption.
-Still, a recent peer-reviewed study published in Environmental Research puts the global death toll more than twice as high as earlier estimates.
 According to the study, exposure to small particulate matter, or PM 2.5, from burning fossil fuels caused approximately 8.7 million deaths worldwide in 2018.
 This is roughly equivalent to the population of New York City or London.
 To put this health disaster into context, fossil fuel pollution not only fuels the climate problem but also kills more people each year than HIV, TB, and malaria combined.

 When coal burns, the chemical bonds holding its carbon atoms in place are broken, releasing energy.
 However, other chemical reactions also occur, which carry toxic airborne pollutants and heavy metals into the environment.
-Coal-fired power facilities are a major source of PM2.5 air pollution, and exposure to PM2.5 increases the chance of death.Â
+Coal-fired power facilities are a major source of PM2.5 air pollution.Â

 Emissions from burning coalÂ